PetterRestadh/PetterRestadh/README.md

 I am Petter Restadh and I am currently a PhD student at KTH Royal Institute of Mathematics, Stockholm.
-Currently working on the goemetry of causal discovery algorithms via studying the characteristic imset polytope.
+Currently working on the geometry of causal discovery algorithms via studying the characteristic imset polytope.
 For more information, please see my webpage https://sites.google.com/view/petterrestadh/